 The General Data Protection Regulation (GDPR) is now regulation.
-This is a legal framework that manage the process of collecting personal data and will replace the Data Protection Directive, follow out since 1995.
+This is a legal framework that manages the process of collecting personal data and replaces the Data Protection Directive 1995.

-The GDPR has effects on business and companies having access to sensitive personal data in process of their work.
+GDPR effects businesses and companies having access to sensitive personal data in their work processes.

 20 Key considerations in making your business GDPR compliant